 Regardless of the work you have done to date or the practical skills you have developed so far; outline an example of a project you have in mind.
 Describe the basic idea of the project—not the technical aspects of how you would arrange to have it made.
 Keep in mind that such a plan is meant to give the faculty an idea of the type of filmmaking that interests you, not an idea of a project you will necessarily produce at CalArts.

 A list of 5 to 8 films, plays, and/or books you deeply appreciate.
 Include a few sentences explaining why and how these works have influenced you.
 Include the titles of the pieces and the names of the filmmakers/writers.
 Avoid writing plot summaries.

-- A résumé of your training, performance, and/or production experience.
-Also include a brief job history of work outside film, video, or theater.
+A résumé of your training, performance, and/or production experience.
+Include your educational background and brief job history of work outside film, video, or theater.